What is a Time Server?

 What's the problem?

-It appears that our gateway isn’t able to find a time server on your network.
+It appears that your Clever Logger gateway isn’t able to find a time server on your network.

 There are a number of causes for this, and all of them pretty much involve “Your IT Department”.
 (We capitalise it, because they really are their own person).